The picture above features Yours Truly with a

 My lunch-less/supper-less conference was worth it.

 But why should any advocate or victim have to attend a conference hungry?
 Or worse yet, not be able to attend at all?
-Leave a comment below and share with others what you, your church, or organization are doing to help support protective mothers.
+Leave a comment below and share with others what your church or organization are doing to help support protective mothers.

 Author and speaker, Jocelyn Andersen, is an eclectic Christian writer.
 She is a Bible teacher who writes about many subjects including Bible prophecy and equality of the sexes.
 She is best known for her advocacy in domestic violence awareness.
 Her book, Woman Submit!
 Christians & Domestic Violence, has been a staple in the library of resources on that subject.